 Artist Statement & Biography

-"To become a positive, everlasting influence in the world through artistic expression, guided by divine principles and faith."
+My mission is "to become a positive, everlasting influence in the world through artistic expression, guided by divine principles and faith."

 Stanley had a portrait, entitled "Dad," in the Smithsonian National Portrait Gallery, where he was awarded 2nd place in the 2009 Outwin Boochever Portrait Competition.
 He was featured in the April issue of "The Artist Magazine" and was featured in the Washington Post.